sfgeekgit/ktfh/src/data/story.md

 The future isn't about machines that think like humans.
 It's about machines that help humans think better.

-And tonight, looking at the five Wonders changing the world safely and predictably, you know you made the right choice.
+And tonight, looking at these technological gifts changing the world safely and predictably, you know you made the right choice.

 *The gate stayed closed.
 Humanity stayed in control.
 And the future stayed bright.*